csiro-fair/marimba/tests/e2e/regression/README.md

 The load-bearing tier.
 Asserts every dataset file's scrubbed content matches the golden, with three classes of carve-out (entries kept in the manifest for path + ordering, hash replaced with placeholder): log files under `logs/`, `map.png`, and all JPEG images. `map.png` is excluded because `staticmap` renders by fetching tiles from a remote OSM-backed server, so its bytes change over wall-clock time as upstream tile data updates — same project state produces different bytes a day later.
 Failures dump the first 20 differing manifest lines plus the line-count delta if any.

 JPEG content is excluded because its encoded bytes are not reproducible across CPU microarchitectures.
 On GitHub's mixed hosted-runner fleet a handful of borderline frames flipped between two values depending on which runner CPU executed the job: numpy's SIMD reductions and libjpeg's encoder round differently between CPU generations, and that drift shows up in the main entropy-coded scan, the embedded EXIF thumbnail's own scan, and the `image-entropy` / `image-average-color` values baked into `EXIF:UserComment`.
 There is no stable byte subset to hash, so JPEG content is not byte-compared at all.
-The image's metadata is still byte-validated through its per-image iFDO YAML (scrubbed for the same volatile fields), and Tier A/B assert each image's presence, validity, and counts.
+The image's metadata is still byte-validated through its per-image iFDO metadata (scrubbed for the same volatile fields), and Tier A/B assert each image's presence, validity, and counts.

 **Common causes:**

-- A new volatile field appeared in the YAML output that the scrubber doesn't know about (the scrubber currently handles `image-hash-sha256`, `image-entropy`, `image-average-color`; note `image-set-uuid` and `image-uuid` are deterministic and intentionally **not** scrubbed, so the golden pins their values).
-Add the field to `scrub.py::_YAML_FIELD_PATTERNS`.
+- A new volatile field appeared in the metadata output that the scrubber doesn't know about (the scrubber currently handles `image-hash-sha256`, `image-entropy`, `image-average-color`; note `image-set-uuid` and `image-uuid` are deterministic and intentionally **not** scrubbed, so the golden pins their values).
+Add the field to `scrub.py::_VOLATILE_JSON_FIELDS` (and `_YAML_FIELD_PATTERNS` if YAML output is in use).
 - The pipeline source-copy under `pipelines/MRITC/repo/` drifted (pipeline-repo SHA bumped without rotating the golden).
 - An output file the manifest covers is genuinely different.